How to Choose a Cremation Provider: Key Questions, Red Flags & Your Rights

 Are there any professional associations you belong to (for example, CANA)?

-Clear, specific answers and a willingness to show proof if you ask.
+What to listen for: clear, specific answers and a willingness to show proof if you ask.

-Many funeral homes outsource cremations to third-party firms.
+Why it matters: Many funeral homes outsource cremations to third-party firms.
 That can mean:

 Extra transport and added fees